Reviews: Child Of Light

 - The side-scrolling exploration and puzzle solving (often involving Igniculus) give the feeling of adventure.

-- The setting is immersive and epic.
-The world of Lemuria is vast, with diverse locations, races, creatures, and mysterious lore.
+- The setting, the world of Lemuria, is immersive and epic, with diverse locations, races, creatures, and mysterious lore.

 - The art and visuals are incredible.
 While exotic, the art style grew on me rather quickly.